 Who must comply with the CCPA?

-Most of the CCPA’s requirements apply to “businesses” – companies that collect consumers’ personal information (on their own or using vendors) and use the information for their own purposes.
-These businesses determine “the purposes and means” of processing the personal information.
+Most CCPA requirements apply to “businesses” — companies that collect consumers’ personal information (on their own or using vendors) and use the information for their own purposes.
+These businesses determine “the purposes and means” of processing personal information.
 The CCPA applies to any “business” that:

 - Handles California residents’ personal information

-- Is “doing business” in California (for example, engaging with individuals located in California though an e-commerce or interactive website or application)
+- Is “doing business” in California (e.g., engaging with individuals located in California though an ecommerce or interactive website or application)

 - Satisfies one or more of the following thresholds: